-Unless the related Prospectus Supplement provides otherwise, the total amount of each principal distribution required to be made on the Certificates of a Series on a Distribution Date will be equal to the sum of (i) the interest, if any, that has accrued on the Accrual Classes of such Series during the preceding Interest Accrual Period but is not yet payable; and (ii) an amount equal to all distributions of principal of the MBS in the period (a "Deposit Period") subsequent to the preceding Distribution Date (or subsequent to the Issue Date in the case of the initial Distribution Date).
-The Prospectus Supplement for each Series of Certificates will specify the manner in which the amount of such aggregate principal distribution will be determined.
+Unless the related Prospectus Supplement provides otherwise, the total amount of each principal distribution required to be made on the Certificates of a Series on a Distribution Date will be equal to the sum of (i) (a) in the case of Underlying Securities that are issued or guaranteed by Fannie Mae, an amount equal to all distributions of principal of such Underlying Securities in the period (a "Deposit Period") subsequent to the preceding Distribution Date (or subsequent to the Issue Date in the case of the initial Distribution Date) and (b) in the case of Underlying Securities that are Ginnie Mae Certificates, an amount equal to the aggregate distributions of principal of such Ginnie Mae Certificates, calculated as provided in the related Prospectus Supplement, for the month of such Distribution Date, and the distributions of principal of such Ginnie Mae Certificates received during the month prior to the Distribution Date to the extent not distributed previously; and (ii) the interest, if any, that has accrued on the Accrual Classes of such Series during the preceding Interest Accrual Period but is not distributable thereon as interest.
+The Prospectus Supplement for each Series of Certificates will specify the manner in which the amount of such principal distributions will be determined.